Meghalaya Democratic Alliance (2003–2008)

 The Meghalaya Democratic Alliance (MDA) was a coalition of political parties that formed the Government in the state of Meghalaya, India, after the 2003 Legislative Assembly election.
 It was headed by the Indian National Congress (INC), which was the party with the largest number of seats in the 7th Meghalaya Legislative Assembly.
 Chief Minister D. D. Lapang and the other ministers in the Government were all members of the MDA.
 D. D. Lapang also served as the Chairperson of the MDA.

 History

+Meghalaya Nationalist Congress Party was political party that existed in Meghalaya, India in December 2003.
+It was formed by Cyprian Sangma on 15 December, when six out of 14 Nationalist Congress Party legislators broke away.
+Four of the six were immediately given cabinet berths in the D.D.
+Lapang government.
+On 21 December MNCP merged with the Indian National Congress.

 After the 2003 elections to Legislative Assembly, INC Member of the Legislative Assembly (MLA) D. D. Lapang was elected the leader of the Congress Legislative Party (CLP).

 The Nationalist Congress Party (NCP) first made a bid to form the Government, but they gave up when they were unable to provide the Governor M.M.
 Jacob with sufficient number of MLAs to prove majority in the Assembly.

 The INC then formed the MDA along with other parties and independents opposed to the NCP and the Bharatiya Janata Party (BJP).

 The MDA pledged to work for the state's economic development and also to provide stability of the government.

 With 40 members in the 60 member Assembly, Governor M.M.
 Jacob invited the MDA to form the Government.
 D. D. Lapang was sworn in as Chief Minister on 4 March 2003.